mojitoj/pauldron-archive/pauldron-hearth/README.md

 3. If the token provided by the client is valid, Hearth compares the list of _granted scopes_ with the implied set of _required scopes_ by the client's request, and accordingly, either permits the full response, redacts resources for which the required scopes were not granted, or denies the request altogether if none of the required scopes for fulfilling the request are granted.

 ## Features
-- Enforce authorization on `GET` requests based on the response contents.
+- Authorization on `GET` requests based on the response contents.
-- Support for wildcard and conjunctive grants in scopes.
+- Wildcard and conjunctive grants in scopes.
-- Support for negative (denied) scopes.
+- Negative (denied) scopes.
+- Authorization on bulk `$export` requests with automatic application of redaction filters on the client's request based on the client's granted security labels in its scopes.

 Currently, inspecting other HTTP verbs is not supported and those requests will be simply passed on to the FHIR server.